Graduate Student Fellowships

 Download graduate student fellowship application

-For questions concerning this application, send an email to cenhumapp@wustl.edu or Stephanie Kirk, director of the humanities center.
+For questions concerning this application, send an email to Meredith Kelling, assistant director of student research and engagement.

-The winners will be selected by a committee of WashU humanities faculty.
-Announcement of the winners will be made by May 8, 2024.
+The recipients will be selected by a committee of WashU humanities faculty.
+Announcement of the recipients will be made by May 8, 2026.

 The most unexpected thing about my fellowship was that it showed me that work in the humanities does not have to be individualistic and solitary, it can also happen through the collaboration and support of your peers.